farizshukri/AnimalFacts/README.md

 - **Quiz Feature:** Adding a quiz component where users can test their knowledge about animal facts.
 - **Multi-language Support:** Introducing support for multiple languages to reach a broader audience.
 - **User Accounts:** Allowing users to create accounts to personalize their experience and save preferences.

+## Conclusion

+The Random Animal Facts app combines education with fun, offering a user-friendly platform for discovering fascinating facts about the animal kingdom.
+Whether for casual browsing or in-depth learning, the app aims to enrich users' understanding of wildlife in an accessible format.